microsoft/moaw/workshops/fabric-e2e-scenario/workshop.md

 It also  adjusts the sample sizes if necessary to make sure the total sample size matches the desired count.
 Finally, it randomly selects the appropriate number of data points from each group and returns the resulting sample, which is a smaller dataset that represents the original dataset's proportions accurately.

-For pursoses of this demo we we will use 0.05% of the original dataset.
+For pursoses of this demo we we will use `0.05%` of the original dataset.

 ```python
 percent = 0.05
 sampled_train = proportional_allocation_percentage(df_train, percent)
 plot_season_counts(sampled_train, f"{percent}% Sample from Original Number of Sequences per Season")
 ```

 A sid by side comparison is for the original dataset and the sampled dataset is shown below:

 ![sampled](assets/sample.png)

+### Define functions to download images

 Now that we have a sampled dataset, we will download the images into the lakehouse.